palmerhq/changecast/README.md

-# Release Notes
+# ChangeCast

-Create beautiful, performant, accessible release notes from your Github releases.
+Create a beautiful, performant, accessible changelog from your Github releases.

 ## Steps